ATC issues arrest warrant without bail for Imran Khan - ExBulletin

 During the violent protests that lasted nearly three days, PTI supporters reportedly attacked and set fire to state facilities, killing at least eight people and injuring dozens more.

-Hundreds of PTI leaders and workers have also been arrested after authorities launched a crackdown to arrest suspects involved in the vandalism.
+Hundreds of PTI leaders and workers were also arrested after authorities launched a crackdown to arrest suspects involved in the vandalism.

 UNI XC GNK